First Look at What's Coming to Netflix in April 2022

 What’s Coming to Netflix on April 1st

+- Apollo 10 1/2: A Space Age Childhood (2022) N – Hybrid-animated movie about the historic moon landing in 1969 from the perspective of a young boy.
+From filmmaker Richard Linklater.

-- Argo (2012) – Thriller biopic on a Hollywood producer scouting a location for a science fiction film.
-Winner of 3 Oscars and a frequent removal and addition to Netflix.
+- Argo (2012) – Thriller biopic on a CIA agent posing as a Hollywood producer scouting a location for a science fiction film in Tehran.
+Winner of 3 Oscars and frequently comes and goes from Netflix.

 - Battle: Freestyle (Season 1) N – Norweigen rap & hip-hop teen film.